 The Standard IOL

 This is by far the most common IOL implanted (approximately 84% of the time).
 It is a spherical lens which will correct for one focal point (usually for distance) and will not correct the eye for astigmatism (warpage of the cornea).
-After surgery with this IOL, the patient always needs prescription glasses (usually for astigmatism and for reading).
+After surgery with this IOL, the patient will always need prescription glasses (usually for astigmatism and for reading).
 Most insurers cover this IOL.
 Dr. Murrell’s office can help with the insurance pre-certification and costs upon verification of benefits.

 The Toric IOL